DaveEveritt/unix-for-life/readme.md

 	The only way to write complex software that won't fall on its face is to hold its global complexity down — to build it out of simple parts connected by well-defined interfaces, so that most problems are local and you can have some hope of upgrading a part without breaking the whole.

 **Clarity:** Clarity is better than cleverness.
 	write programs as if the most important communication they do is not to the computer that executes them but to the human beings who will read and maintain the source code in the future (including yourself).
-Code that is graceful and clear... is less likely to break
+Code that is graceful and clear… is less likely to break

 **Composition:** Design programs to be connected to other programs.
 	To make programs composable, make them independent.
 A program on one end of a text stream should care as little as possible about the program on the other end.
 It should be made easy to replace one end with a completely different implementation without disturbing the other.